This advanced search portion of this article is only applicable to users of Onna Discovery and Onna Enterprise.

 Again for private channels use Private channel #name.

 Another scenario is obtaining all direct or personal message channels for an account.
-To obtain these conversations you can run a search on Conversation Type that looks for the values dms and mpim:
+To obtain these conversations you can Add Group with an OR connector.
+And add Conversation Type with a 2nd Conversation Type field that looks for the values of dms or mpim seperately.

 Basic User Searching